 It’s not easy to come up with fresh ideas all the time.
 Beyond the books, you read and the people you meet, you need other ways to brainstorm new ideas (and keep track of them) over time.
-There’s a lot of smart people at Google that comes up with great ideas all the time.
+There are a lot of smart people at Google that come up with great ideas all the time.

 Some of Google’s best ideas are found in the FREE products they offer – products I use every day to help me stay on top of what’s going on around topics I care about and to keep a steady supply of fresh ideas on hand.
 Here are 8 Google tools I use for brainstorming:

 1. Google Trends

 I love Google Trends.
 Google Trends shows changes in search volume, often in relation to news stories, over time.
 How can this help you come up with story hooks?
 Well, would you be surprised to know that searches for “public relations” have gradually declined since 2004 and are at some of the lowest levels since then?
 Would you be surprised to learn that more people searched “public relations” in New York City than in any other city in the U.S.?
 Probably not, it’s the PR capital of the world.
 I bet you would be surprised to learn that more people in Miami searched “public relations” than in Los Angeles.

 Using Google Trends for historical search volume data is pretty boring though, right?
 Well, the homepage of Google Trends features “Hot Topics” (a new feature) and “Hot Searches”.
 As I write this, “Masters”, “Kelly Clarkson”, “Matt Lauer”, and “Government Shutdown” are some of the topics we seem to care most about right now.

 In what ways can you use Google Trends to add some interesting tidbits like this to your copy?
 If you want to see a cool visual, search “social media” on Google Trends – it’s a hockey stick graph.